-Core Knowledge Language Arts is a trademark of the Core Knowledge Foundation.
+Core Knowledge Language Arts and CKLA are trademarks of the Core Knowledge Foundation.

 Trademarks and trade names are shown in this book strictly for illustrative and educational purposes and are the property of their respective owners.
 References herein should not be regarded as affecting the validity of said trademarks and trade names.